lagranovskiy/timetracker-server/doc/buildAndRelease.md

-# Development workflow about Timetracker implementation
+# Build & Release
+In the following page you will find information about build and release of timetracker application.

 ## Information about release units (Welche Release Units gibt es?)